Retro Game Challenge 2

-Retro Game Challenge 2 is the sequel to Retro Game Challenge.
-It was developed by indieszero, published by Namco Bandai and released for the Nintendo DS on February 26, 2009, in Japan, and never saw an official Western release due to low sales of its predecessor.
+Retro Game Challenge 2 is a 2009 minigame compilation video game developed by indieszero and published by Namco Bandai Games for the Nintendo DS.
+It is the sequel to Retro Game Challenge.
+Unlike its predecessor, it never saw an official Western release due to low sales.
 It received a fan translation to English that was released in 2014.
+A remaster of the first two games, named GameCenter CX: Arino no Chousenjou 1+2 REPLAY, was announced for Nintendo Switch and set to be released on February 22, 2024.
+At the time of the announcement, no news of English localization was announced.

 Like the original, it is based on the television show GameCenter CX starring Shinya Arino.
 The game was well received by critics, who called it generally superior to its predecessor and featuring higher-quality minigames.

 Gameplay

-Retro Game Challenge 2 largely consists of NES-styled games reminiscent of actual games released in the late 1980s through mid-1990s.
-However, the game also features games styled after Super NES, Game Boy, Game Boy Color and Famicom Disk System games, as well as variants on games included in Retro Game Challenge and a "game trainer" modeled after a Game & Watch.
+Retro Game Challenge 2 largely consists of Famicom-styled games reminiscent of actual games released in the late 1980s through mid-1990s.
+The game also features games styled after Famicom Disk System, Super Famicom, Game Boy, and Game Boy Color games, as well as variants on games included in Retro Game Challenge and a "game trainer" modeled after a Game & Watch.
 All together, the title has 15 games in one.

 Some of the games include: Wiz-Man, inspired by Pac-Man, Mutekiken Kung Fu, meant to mimic a Western-developed game in the style of Karateka, and Demon Returns, a platformer inspired by both Super Mario Bros. and Ghosts 'n Goblins.

 Plot

-Rather than being a story sequel to the previous game, the story functions as a total reboot with the same conceit - the player is sent back in time to 1984 by Game Master Arino, an evil entity resembling a disembodied head based on Shinya Arino.
+Rather than being a story sequel to the previous game, the story functions as a total reboot with the same concept - the player is sent back in time to 1984 by Game Master Arino, an evil entity resembling a disembodied head based on Shinya Arino.
 The Game Master then forces the player, now a child, to complete various "challenges" within the game's numerous sub-games in order to return to their own time.
 After the player is given a game to play by Arino, they must complete four distinct challenges before moving on to the next.